-GOES-East - Sector Views: Northeast - GeoColor
+GOES-East - Sector view: Northeast - GeoColor

 1 hour loop - 12 images - 5 minute update

-To enlarge image, pause animation & click images; hover over popups to zoom; use slider to navigate.
+To enlarge, pause animation & click the image.
+Hover over popups to zoom.
+Use slider to navigate.

-GeoColor is a multispectral product composed of True Color (using a simulated green component) during the daytime, and an Infrared product that uses bands 7 and 13 at night.
-During the day, the imagery looks approximately as it would appear when viewed with human eyes from space.
-At night, the blue colors represent liquid water clouds such as fog and stratus, while gray to white indicate higher ice clouds, and the city lights come from a static database that was derived from the VIIRS Day Night Band.
+GeoColor is a multispectral product composed of True Color (using a simulated green component) during daytime, and an Infrared product that uses bands 7 and 13 at night.
+During the day, the imagery looks approximately as it would when viewed with human eyes from space.
+At night, the blue colors represent liquid water clouds such as fog and stratus, while gray to white indicate higher ice clouds, and the city lights come from a static database derived from the VIIRS Day Night Band.

-Geocolor was developed at the Cooperative Institute for Research in the Atmosphere (CIRA) and STAR's Regional and Mesoscale Meteorology Branch (RAMMB).
+GeoColor was developed at the Cooperative Institute for Research in the Atmosphere (CIRA) and the STAR Regional and Mesoscale Meteorology Branch (RAMMB).
 For a full description of the algorithm, please see this article.

-• For more details, see the CIRA GeoColor Product Quick Guide, (PDF, 1.24 MB).
+• For more details, see the CIRA GeoColor Product Quick Guide, (PDF, 1.24 MB)